 Please note you will be required to provide additional information as part of the online application process for this programme.
 This will include the following questions:

 You may enter the details of professional or voluntary positions held.
 We strongly encourage you to complete this section with all relevant work experiences that will support your application.

 Please describe your motivation and readiness for this programme.

 - Briefly describe a research proposal which may form the basis of your thesis.

 - Please upload a portfolio of relevant work.

-Before completing the online application and online Supplementary Question Form, intending candidates must consult with the relevant course coordinators or prospective supervisors to discuss/confirm their proposed research area.
-Following this consultation the proposed supervisor should be named on the online supplementary questions form.
+Before completing the online application, intending candidates must consult with the relevant course coordinators or prospective supervisors to discuss/confirm their proposed research area.

 Dr. Damian Bracken